 The threat of data loss, data breaches and ransomware is on the minds of everyone, from the CEO and CISO, to the IT Department, as every organization is responsible for ensuring that their customers data remains private and secure.
+The role of data exfiltration is crucial in understanding how these attacks can be detected and prevented.
 Successful cyberattacks often lead to the hasty departure of the CISO, Capital One, Equifax and Uber are just a few high-profile examples.
 However, it’s not just the CISO that’s in the firing line, leading analyst firm Gartner predicts that CEOs could be held personally liable for cyberattacks by 2024.

 As the war against cyberattacks rages on it’s clear that existing techniques are no longer effective.
 Evidenced by the number of attacks reported almost daily, the unprecedented level of data breaches and the rise in successful ransomware attacks, it seems organizations of all types are losing the fight.
 Many organizations assume that winning a few battles is enough, but when an organization is under siege, a single data breach can bring a company to its knees.
 Downtime is only the beginning.
 When you factor in customer attrition, regulatory reporting, remediation costs, reputational damage and even class action law suits, there is a lot to be concerned about.
 Recent examples include DXC Technology and Cognizant, two well-known companies who may never fully recover from the fallout of their cyberattacks.